High Res Board Images

 Note that using a custom build means you can't use the normal repositories for kernel-packages.

-OpenWrt supports the GL-iNet now, check the ar71xx builds!
+OpenWrt supports the GL-iNet now, check the ar71xx/generic builds!

 OpenWrt as wireless access point, both LAN & WAN bridged